Degree type(s): Bachelor's

 - Prepare to take the American Registry of Radiologic Technologists (ARRT) National Board Exam to become certified as a Registered Radiologic Technologist and Radiographer.

-- Develop professional leadership skills in a collaborative learning environment grounded in Christian, Catholic, Benedictine values.
+- Develop professional leadership skills in a collaborative learning environment grounded in Christian, Catholic, and Benedictine values.

 - Work in small classes with faculty who bring professional radiology experience to the classroom.

 - The Radiologic Technology bachelor’s degree program at the University of Mary offers an optional emphasis in management.